 The panel's report said Sabir immediately telephoned Mussenden, who ''advised him that the Bermuda Football Association would not accept any cash gifts.''

 Any payment ''would have to be accompanied by the proper letters authorizing such contribution and it would need to be wire transferred.

-''Mr. Mussenden confirmed in his affidavit sent to the secretariat to the Ethics Committee upon its request that he advised Mr. Sabir as set out above,'' the document stated.
+''Mr. Mussenden confirmed in his affidavit sent to the secretariat to the Ethics Commitee upon its request that he advised Mr. Sabir as set out above,'' the document stated.

-FIFA dropped its investigation of Warner on Monday, saying it no longer had legal authority over the Trinidad and Tobago government minister because he quit all his soccer positions.
+FIFA dropped its investigation of Warner on Monday, saying it no longer had legal authority over the Trinidad and Tobago government minister because he quit all his football positions.